PLsergent/plsergent.github.io/src/blog/posts/02-keyboard-guide.md

 At this point, you either have a lot of money or you're a veteran in the hobby.
 For this price point, you can get pretty much anything you want. **Crazy design**, **advanced features**, and **very high-quality/design**.

 Is it worth it to spend that much money on a keyboard? **Probably not**.
-But as all hobbies, it's a matter of taste and what you want to do.
+But as with all hobbies, it's a matter of taste and what you want to do.
 If you want to get into the hobby and you're willing to spend that much money, go for it.
 But if you're just looking for a keyboard, you can get a lot of good options for a lot less.

 At this point, you want to push the customization to the max and have a really unique board.